mybigman/dotfiles-8/README.md

 ## Installation

-To automatically symlink the config files install [dotutil-sh](https://github.com/yuqio/dotutil-sh) and run `dotutil -r` inside the dotfiles directory.
+To automatically symlink the config files install [dotlink-sh](https://github.com/yuqio/dotlink-sh) and run `dotlink -r` inside the dotfiles directory.
 Alternatively you can of course symlink the files manually.

 ## Screenshots